Summertime Saga: Plot

-The main character (Note: prompted initially as Anon whose name can be [only] altered at the beginning of the game for first and only time) attends funeral of his father who was initially reported missing then confirmed dead, later revealed to have taken heavy loan from a Russian mafia, led by Raz (Note: fictionalized parody for Russian president Vladimir Putin) whom he failed to pay up.
-Post funeral condolences and a brief visit by police, The Protagonist and his foster family are approached by Dmitri and Igor, members of the mafia to warn about pending extortion, and demand them the money The Protagonist's father kept hidden away from them.
-They soon start exploiting The Protagonist for the money he earns (through various means and savings in gameplay) until they're fended off by Tony (later on revealed to be a former Italian mafia boss), who now runs his fast-food restaurant in Summervile City.
-Another incident of them roughing The Protagonist up leads to his foster mother, Debbie, taking a loan of $250K by keeping their own house as collateral, which further complicates their mortgage problem.
+The main character (Note: Prompted initially as Anon whose name can be [only] altered at the beginning of the game for first and only time) attends funeral of his father who was initially reported missing then confirmed dead, later revealed to have taken a heavy loan from a Russian mafia, led by Raz (Note: Fictionalized parody for Russian president Vladimir Putin) whom he failed to pay up.
+Post funeral condolences and a brief visit by police, The Protagonist and his foster family (Note: Earlier versions of the game had Debbie and Jenny being the protagonist's biological mother and sister respectively, this was altered as a result of Patreon updating their community guidelines to prohibit incest-themed pornographic content) are approached by Dmitri and Igor, members of the mafia to warn about pending extortion, and demand them the money The Protagonist's father kept hidden away from them.
+They soon start exploiting The Protagonist for the money he earns (through various means and savings in gameplay) until they're fended off by Tony (later on revealed to be a former Italian mafia boss), who now runs his fast-food restaurant in Summerville.
+Another incident of them roughing The Protagonist up leads to his foster mother, Debbie, taking a loan of $250,000 by keeping their own house as collateral, which further complicates their mortgage problem.

 Tony and his wife Maria help The Protagonist to start earnings only for the Russians to show up once again, this time at their restaurant to threaten their lives and 'settle score'.
 Since police cannot fully interfere despite evidence, Tony takes a step to help The Protagonist by rounding up Russians by locating their hideout and gather intel.
 Seeing the risk all it involves, The Protagonist on various stages is pleaded/warned/threatened from taking part into this mess.
-At the same time, the city is also being prepared for electing their next mayor, presently being Rump (Note: fictionalized parody for American president Donald Trump).
+At the same time, the city is also being prepared for electing their next mayor, presently being Rump (Note: Fictionalized parody for American president Donald Trump).